Symptoms of a Panic Attack

 - You are fainting

-- You are detaching from your mind, your body or your surroundings
+- You disconnect from your mind, body, or surroundings

-All of this happens inside your head — there is no real danger — yet in that moment it truly feels real to you!
+All of this is happening in your head, there is no real danger, but at that moment it truly seems real!

-When a panic attack strikes, these physical signs may appear:
+When a panic attack occurs, the following physical signs may manifest:

 - Difficulty breathing